 Use plastic food wrap to wrap up the egg.
 If the egg broke, the egg white and yolk won’t flow or splash everywhere.
 This makes cleaning up a lot easier.

 It is easier to use duct tape or washi tape to fix the straws together into shapes.
-Hot glue works well too, but it may not a good option for younger kids.
+Hot glue works well too, but it may not be a good option for younger kids.

 Regular tape doesn’t work well with straws.